Franchesca Ramsey: Podcast

 Ramsey hosted a podcast with her husband Patrick called Last Name Basis where the couple talked about their lives and the world around them.
 The podcast began in January 2015 and ended as a result of their divorce in March 2019 with a total of 112 episodes.

 Book

 Ramsey's 2018 book Well, That Escalated Quickly: Memoirs and Mistakes of an Accidental Activist is a collection of essays that describes her unintended role as an activist on racism and online harassment after the sudden media attention to her YouTube commentary.
 She says the book is intended to help others navigate the online world, including her own mistakes.
 She admits falling into 'troll behavior' herself, and writes about why she and others have sometimes used destructive behavior online to deal with offline personal pressures and disappointments.
 She offers strategies for surviving online abuse, encouraging logging off for a time, and regrets engaging rather than ignoring online harassers.

 Personal life

 Ramsey married Patrick Kondas in 2013.
 The two divorced in 2019.

-Ramsey first publicly discussed being bisexual on National Coming Out Day, 2020.
+On October 11, 2020, Ramsey came out as bisexual on the occasion of National Coming Out Day.